 This first became an issue in 1980 when Congress passed the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as Superfund.

-It was in response to growing concerns over health and environmental risks posed by hazardous waste sites.
+It was a response to growing concerns over health and environmental risks posed by hazardous waste sites.

 CERCLA authorizes the U.S. EPA to respond directly to releases or threatened releases of hazardous substances that may endanger public health or the environment.